geekchow/work-notes/Jenkins/job-dsl-plugin-usage.md

 </flow-definition>
 ```

-Scenario 2: Create pipeline from a seed pipeline: `sample-seed-pipeline` with scriptText approach
+### Scenario 2: Create pipeline from a seed pipeline: `sample-seed-pipeline`

 - Step 1: Create seed pipeline

+> Define the pipeline with a string

 ```groovy
 // file: Jenkinsfile
 def jobDefinition = '''